annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 ## Comparison of Regularization Techniques

 ![image](https://user-images.githubusercontent.com/67920563/110728267-bb525e80-81ea-11eb-823e-5faeccfc886f.png)
 After trying four different regularization techniques and trying both standardized and unstandardized versions of our models, we can conclude that the Standardized Ridge Regularization reduced our MAE the most.
 Looking further at the data table, we can note that Lasso Regularization shrunk the model the most in terms of the size of the weights.
 It is not a surprise that Elastic Net comes in a close second in respect to this, as it is partially made of Lasso Regularization.
-We can also note that at the selected alpha (a=0.01), Standardized Lasso performed best.
+This confirms that Lasso Regularization will throw out the terms it does not need and simplifies the model in an extreme way.
+We can also note that at the selected alpha (a=0.01), Standardized Lasso performed best, while the other regularization techniques were scattered.
+It can also be noted that SCAD worked best at greater alphas, and although at a=0.01 it had a quite large MAE, its minimum MAE was in range.
+Although all the regularization techniques lowered the MAE into the 0.2s, standardized square root lasso did not improve at all.